-All Assembly Points are located on the school playground.
+All Assembly Points are located on the school playground and through the fire exit door in Houghton Hall and onto the staff car park.
 The allocation of Assembly Points is detailed in below.

 Only when all students, visitors, staff and other personnel are accounted for and the Headteacher or their deputy has been informed that it is safe can people return to the buildings.